2.6.1. Description and Significance

 This law required the nation’s publicly owned sewer systems to remove 90% of the solid matter, and to disinfect the effluent (Shabecoff 1988), which was usually done with chlorine, to protect streams and rivers.
-The COJ passed Environmental Protection Board (EPB) Rule 3 to improve water quality in Duval County (1987).
-This led to a phase-out of the existing but less reliable local wastewater treatment plants, many of which were unable to meet the higher standards.
+The COJ passed Environmental Protection Board (EPB) Rule 3 to improve water quality in Duval County (1987), which led to a phase-out of the existing but less reliable local wastewater treatment plants, many of which were unable to meet the higher standards.
 Consolidation into larger regional treatment plants helped meet the higher standards.

 Fecal coliform as indicator organisms

 Measurement of the effectiveness of wastewater treatment has historically involved the measurement of fecal coliform bacteria, among other water quality parameters.
 Fecal coliform bacteria are essentially indicator organisms that provide evidence of whether human waste and therefore associated pathogens, such as bacteria and viruses, are being sufficiently removed by wastewater treatment.
 Relatively few coliform bacteria are pathogenic themselves.
-One shortcoming of using fecal coliform bacteria as an indicator of wastewater treatment is that some species of fecal coliform bacteria can grow and multiply in sediment long after the initial wastewater discharge occurred (Anderson, et al. 2005), implying that a high fecal coliform reading may not indicate an active, current discharge of untreated wastewater.
+One shortcoming of using fecal coliform bacteria as an indicator of wastewater treatment is that some species of fecal coliform bacteria can grow and multiply in sediment long after the initial wastewater discharge occurred (Anderson et al. 2005), so a high fecal coliform reading may not indicate an active, current discharge of untreated wastewater.

 Fecal coliform criteria for recreational waterbodies

 The mainstem and tributaries of the LSJR are designated as Class III recreational waters, suitable for ‘fish consumption, recreation, propagation and maintenance of a healthy, well-balanced population of fish and wildlife.’
-Until last year, the Florida fecal coliform exceedance criteria standards for recreational waters stated that fecal coliform counts (CFU) per 100 mL should adhere to all three of the following:
+Until recently, the Florida fecal coliform exceedance criteria standards for recreational waters stated that fecal coliform counts (CFU) per 100 mL should adhere to all three of the following: